What is the importance of understanding the business context for building better machine learning models.

 Speaking at a conference in New York earlier this year, Richard Pook, an executive search consultant at Dore Partnership, explained “the only data scientists who can demand the really big pay are those that can bridge the gap between the analytics team and the C-suite.
 Everyone else gets a lot less.”
 So if you think Data Scientists are hard to come by, wait untill you look for one to take care of business!

-While it’s tempting to imagine Data Scientists building and manipulating complex algorithms, reality is way more down-to-earth.
-The algorithm is only a fraction of the data scientist work, most of their time being dedicated to data transformation and enrichment thanks to more features to highlight relevant elements hidden inside your data: what is called feature engineering.
-A simple algorithm, enriched with more data and better features, can thus perform far better than weak assumptions combined to a complex model.
+While it’s tempting to imagine Data Scientists building and manipulating complex algorithms, the reality is way more down-to-earth.
+The algorithm is only a fraction of the data scientist’s work, most of their time being dedicated to data transformation and enrichment thanks to more features to highlight relevant elements hidden inside your data: what is called feature engineering.
+A simple algorithm, enriched with more data and better features, can thus perform far better than weak assumptions combined with a complex model.

 Closer to home, in preparation for end-of-year present giving, I tried to use Machine Learning to determine the dresses my teenage daughters would like.
 To that effect, I web-scrapped pictures from a popular e-commerce site (exclusively for personal use!) and asked them to create an I-like/I-don’t-like training set of pictures.
 Using a couple of popular algorithms I only produced predictions that couldn’t beat a coin flip!